str1ngth3ory/Gaussian-Mixture-Models/README.md

 #### Jupyter Notebook:
 You will be using **jupyter notebook** to complete this assignment.

-To open the jupyter notebook, navigate to your assignment folder, (activate your environment if you have/using one), and run `jupyter notebook`.
+To open the jupyter notebook, navigate to your assignment folder, activate the conda environment `conda activate ai_env`, and run `jupyter notebook`.

-Project description and all of the functions required to implement you will find in the `solution.ipynb` file.
+Project description and all of the functions that you will implement are in `solution.ipynb` file.

 **ATTENTION:** You are free to add additional cells for debugging your implementation, however, please don't write any inline code in the cells with function declarations, only edit the section *inside* the function, which has comments like: `# TODO: finish this function`.